CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - Enable PTP on the switch to start the `ptp4l` and `phc2sys` processes.
 The `cl set service PTP` commands require an instance number (1 in the example commands below).
 This number is used for management purposes.
 - Configure the interfaces on the switch that you want to use for PTP.
 Each interface must be configured as a layer 3 routed interface with an IP address.
 - Add the PTP master and slave interfaces.
-You do not specify which is a master interface and which is a slave interface; this is determined by the PTP packet received.
+You do not need to specify which is a master interface and which is a slave interface; this is determined by the PTP packet received.

 ```
 cumulus@switch:~$ cl set service ptp 1 enable on